 Introductory course in which accounting processes, including fundamentals of income determination, are presented and demonstrated.
 Preparation and interpretation of financial statements, as well as other uses of accounting data, are emphasized.
-Prerequisite: Appropriate level on the Math Placement Exam.
+Prerequisite: Math Placement 22.
 Every year.

 226. Managerial Accounting.
 4 semester hours.